MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 | Road Work	      		| Road Work					 				|
 | Turn Right Ahead			| Turn Right Ahead      							|

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of ...

 #### C. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)